ropensci/roweb3/content/software-review/_index.md

 who examine software source code and documentation.

-rOpenSci's peer review focuses on scientific applications, and we accept submissions of packages related to [scientific data lifecycles](https://devguide.ropensci.org/softwarereview_policies.html#aims-and-scope) and [statistical algorithms](https://stats-devguide.ropensci.org/overview.html#overview-categories).
+rOpenSci's peer review focuses on scientific applications, and we accept submissions of packages related to our two software-review streams of [scientific data lifecycles](https://devguide.ropensci.org/softwarereview_policies.html#aims-and-scope) and [statistical algorithms](https://stats-devguide.ropensci.org/overview.html#overview-categories).
 You can read more about our standards, process, and how to participate in peer review in our [development guide](https://devguide.ropensci.org/index.html)